 BRAZIL’S PANTANAL & MATO GROSSO BIRDING TOUR: DETAILED ITINERARY

-Brazil’s Pantanal & Mato Grosso: Day 1 Our tour begins this evening at Cuiabá in the capital city of the Brazilian state of Mato Grosso.
-From there we have a relatively short drive to the Chapada dos Guimarães where we will spend the night.
-(An airport transfer will be provided.)
+Brazil’s Pantanal & Mato Grosso: Day 1 Our tour begins this morning at Cuiabá, the capital of the state of Mato Grosso.
+From there we have a relatively short drive to the Chapada dos Guimarães where we will stay overnight.
+We will spend the rest of the day exploring the Chapada.

 (If you find it easier, we will be pleased to arrange your internal flight to Cuiabá to your arrival city in Brazil, even if you are arranging your own international tickets.)

 Situated at the western edge of the Planalto do Mato Grosso, the canyonlands of the Chapada dos Guimarães offer excellent birding amidst spectacular scenery.
 Impressive waterfalls plunge over sheer sandstone cliffs which rise out of riparian forests and cerrado.
 The scarce, near-endemic Biscutate Swift and the impressive Great Dusky Swift nest in the safety of these cliffs, which also provide a secure roosting site for several members of the parrot family.
 The most common psittacid species here is the White-eyed Parakeet, but we can also expect spectacular Blue-weinged and Red-and-green Macaws.

 In a stretch of wild cerrado, we will search for such specialities as the lovely Collared Crescentchest, Chapada Flycatcher, White-rumped and White-banded Tanagers, the marvellous Coal-crested Finch and Black-throated Saltator, while a wooded valley often holds Planalto Hermit, Planalto Woodcreeper, Western Fire-eye, Planalto Tyrannulet, Curl-crested Jay and Pectoral Sparrow.